wei/thread-it/docs/CONTRIBUTING.md

 - Document all parameters and return values
 - Explain the purpose and behavior of functions

+## 🧪 Testing Requirements

+Before submitting a pull request, manually test your changes with a test Discord
+server:

+1. Ensure the bot runs without errors using `python bot.py`.
+2. Verify that replies are converted to threads and that attachments and embeds are preserved.
+3. Check the console output for warnings or exceptions.

 ## 📤 Submitting Changes

 ### Commit Guidelines